 - Supplier forwarding: Claims that fall under supplier responsibility are automatically compiled and forwarded with full documentation.

-- Analytics: Dashboards surface patterns across claims to identify product quality issues and operational bottlenecks.
+- Analytics: Dashboards surface patterns across claims to identify product quality issues and process slowdowns.

 - 75+ integrations: Connects with Shopify, WooCommerce, Zendesk, Business Central, and more.